Telecom owner gets six years for international call fraud scheme

 Finally, Batista and his crew operated “call sites” where they began making phone calls via other people’s cell phones.
 Once the mobile phones were altered, they transmitted thousands of international calls via VoIP to the call sites, where they were then routed through the altered mobile phones.
 The calls were sent to nations with very high calling rates and the owner of the cell phones were billed for very expensive calls.
 These criminals also illegally used Sprint and Verizon lines, resulting in almost a million dollars in losses.

-If fraud is on your mind, take a look at the TransNexus fraud solutions and call us today for a demo!
+If fraud is on your mind, take a look at the TransNexus fraud solutions and contact us today for a demo!